Quick Overview:

 When You Need Section Breaks

-Section breaks are needed in a document when page formatting changes within the same document or your document includes more than one type of column formatting.
+Section breaks are needed in a document when page formatting changes within the same document or when your document includes more than one type of column formatting.
 Options for section breaks are found in the Page Setup group of the Page Layout tab.

 Save time and avoid frustration by understanding section formatting and the other Microsoft Word formatting options.